reki2000/fnesemu/README.md

 # How to develop

+## To add more mapper type support

+TBD

-## test 6502 emulation
+## To test 6502 emulation

-This 6502 emulator core has been validated using the Nestest ROM by comparing register and flag values against the Nestest log.
+The 6502 emulator core used in fnesemu has been validated using the Nestest ROM by comparing register and flag values against the Nestest log.

+To test the 6502 emulation, run the following command:

 ```
 $ curl https://raw.githubusercontent.com/christopherpow/nes-test-roms/master/other/nestest.log > assets/nestest.log